zhacatomn/tictactoe-govtech/README.md

 If you wish to run development, some extra steps have to be taken.

 First, we need to re-configure the `.env` file on the server side.
-Edit the `server/.env` file on the server side to the following:
+Edit the `server/.env` file to the following:

 ```
 PORT = 5000